DataKind-DC/capital-nature-ingest/lambdas/README.md

 ## How to Create a New Package
 So you've claimed an event source for yourself [here](https://docs.google.com/spreadsheets/d/1znSHrheEjqmb6OhhZ0ADse844A0Qp9RhsApczMGWSKk/edit#gid=1708332455) and are ready to write some code.
 That's great!

-Here's what to do (assuming you've followed the directions in [CONTRIBUTING](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/CONTRIBUTING.md) and have already forked the repo and made a new feature branch)
+Here's what to do (assuming you've followed the directions in [CONTRIBUTING](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/CONTRIBUTING.md) and have already forked the repo and made a new feature branch):

-1. Make a new directory in this `lambdas/` directory and name it after the event source (e.g. `lambdas/montgomery/`)
+1. Make a new directory in this `lambdas/` directory and name it after your event source (e.g. `lambdas/montgomery/`)
 2. Copy the contents of a previously finished directory to your new directory:

   Example: